marrero171/ChaosJam/README.md

 ### How to Contribute to this repository.
 ##### Steps
-  1.Fork this repository
+  1.Fork this repository.

-  2.Do the changes
+  2.Make a new branch with the name of the feature you are working on.

+  3.Edit in the branch

-  3.Push it to your fork
+  4.Commit and merge to your master branch

-  4.start a new pull request.
+  4.Start a new pull request.